All Episodes

 And that's not Donald Trump saying it.

-I mean, that that can do that.
+I mean, that can do that.

-We never ran out of ventilators, none of this ever happened.
+We never ran out of ventilators.

-Yeah, listen, one of the things we learned after Russia, and thanks to you and all the all the attention you gave it on your shows, is that we have the ability in America today to create false realities that people will believe for a long time until you unravel it.
+Yeah, listen, one of the things we learned after Russia, and thanks to you and all the attention you gave it on your shows, is that we have the ability in America today to create false realities that people will believe for a long time until you unravel it.

-And I think some of the narratives that the media have created about COVID and Donald Trump's response are just like the early narratives in Russia, overhyped, under uh uh lacking in facts, and over time I think history will look back and find out you know, this COVID thing was was really China's fault as its core, and that the president did the best he had while also getting a lot of conflicting advice from people like Dr. Fauci and the head of the CDC and others.
+And over time, I think history will look back and find out, you know, this COVID thing was really China's fault as it's core, and that the president is the best he have, while also getting a lot of conflicting advices from people like Dr. Fauci and the head of the CDC and others.

-You go back over the months, I mean the flip-flops are amazing.
+You go back over the months, I mean, the flip-flops are amazing.

-And you know, here's a president trying to listen to the medical experts and make the best decisions.
+And, you know, here's a president trying to listen to the medical experts and make the best decisions.

 If he let it go a few more weeks, God knows what would have happened to this country.

-Uh uh and then that's just the fact that nobody wants to ever give the president any credit for.
+And then that's just the fact that nobody wants to ever give the president any credit for.

 We have less than a minute.